daconjurer/ctmds/README.md

 CTMDS
 ======

-A simple Typer-based CLI for price stuff.
+A simple app for price stuff.

 The package uses [Poetry 2](https://python-poetry.org/).
 To install it, run: